Rheumatology Physician Salary 2026

 • Best for: Physicians prioritizing schedule control, geographic flexibility, and reduced administrative overhead

-• 20 clinic days per month
+• 20 clinic days per month, 240 clinic days per year

 • 8 hours per day